roaaabushaqrah/PHP-OOP/README.md

 Output :

-when you get the method  name for the student  and giving him id must return a string when you get the method mobile for the student and giving him id must return number
+when you get the method  name for the student and must return a string [student name] when you get the method mobile for the student and  must return number [mobile number]

-when you get the method  Salary for the Teacher  and giving him id return number when you get the method Subjects for the Teacher and giving him id return array
+when you get the method  Salary for the Teacher must return a return number [Salary] when you get the method Subjects for the Teacher must return a return array [Subject]

 For student class
 use dummy data